vegabook/gBLP/README.md

 ## Status
 * Beta, but 90% of what 90% of users need is working.
-* Python only client for now, but feel free to look at the [proto files](protos/bloomberg.proto)
+* Python only client for now, but feel free to look at the [proto files](protos/bloomberg.proto).
-* Elixir,Swift, and Typescript are next, in that order.
+* Elixir, Swift, and Typescript are next, in that order.
 Priority to REPL-friendly languages.

 ## What's working